duriantycoon/lidar-slam-evaluation-/README.md

 Resolution: in each RViz display's settings, set the Reliability field to "Best Effort" to match the publisher.

 The resulting RViz simulation should look something like this:

 <img width="1092" height="515" alt="image" src="https://github.com/user-attachments/assets/cf2c431c-e1db-430c-a989-241c56df776e" />

+The color and size of the displayed points can be adjusted in each display's settings panel.
+Under the PointCloud2 display for `/deskewed_points` (or `/global_voxel_map`), the **Color Transformer** field controls how points are colored (for example, a fixed color, or a value mapped from intensity, height, or another field), and the **Size (m)** field controls the rendered point size.
+These settings affect only the visualization in RViz and do not change the underlying data.

 ## 9. Verifying Correct Operation